eazytrainingfr/kubernetes-training/tp-1/README.md

-Installing minikube on an EC2 machine with Terrafirm
+Installing minikube on an EC2 machine with Terraform

 1. Create and download a public key from AWS and put it in the same directory as the ec2.tf file
 2. Creat access key and secret key